Best Way: How To Prepare For UPSC Without Coaching

 This will not put additional pressure on the mains.

-Keep yourself updated with the Governmental websites on which you will fetch many important and sensitive information.
+Keep yourself updated with the Governmental websites on which you will fetch much important and sensitive information.

-You find those sites on Google and may trusted government sites.
+You find those sites on Google and many trusted government sites.